Kashima Soccer Stadium

+In 2025, Mercari, the owner of the Kashima Antlers since 2019, acquired the naming rights to the stadium and gave it the "nickname" Mercari Stadium (メルカリスタジアム), by which it would be referred in matches and events, while the official name remained unchanged.

 Before the creation of the J. League, Kashima's forerunner, Sumitomo Steel S.C., played at the nearby Sumitomo Steel plant's athletic grounds.

 2002 FIFA World Cup

 Kashima Soccer Stadium hosted the following three matches in the 2002 FIFA World Cup.

+Football at the 2020 Olympic Games

+Other uses

+In 2023, the girl group Hinatazaka46 released the music video for "Tomo yo, Ichibanboshi da", set at the stadium.